Bhavna-Gawhade/Purview_01/README.md

 # Support Information

-For any issues or questions, please don't hesitate to [reach out to the Data Governance Team](mailto:data_governance_team@hanes.com) at data_governance_team@hanes.com.
+For any issues or questions, please don't hesitate to [reach out to the Data Governance Team](mailto:data_governance_team@hanes.com).
 We are here to assist you promptly and ensure a smooth experience with our project.

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>